MenGuangwen-CN-0411/Crowdhuman_Yolov3_pytorch0.4/README.md

 ------------------------------------------------------------------------
 Crowdhumam datasets may to single I think .If you have much more dataset,  please tell me.
-E-mail:86715721@qq.com .We can training the weights of model,and compare the results.
+E-mail:86715721@qq.com .We can training the weights of model and compare the results.